-In some cases, it’s better to turn off some filters to maintain a high level of payment conversion.
+In some cases, it’s better to turn off some filters to maintain a high level of conversion.
 It is better to choose favour of conversion if:

-- the online store has a high margin and a well-organised customer relationship in terms of collecting and verifying user data, confirming and tracking orders;
+- online store has a high margin and a well-organised customer relationship in terms of collecting and verifying user data, confirming and tracking orders;

 - low-risk goods/services, which, by virtue of their specificity, imply a low level of fraud (housing and communal services, city telephone communications, home Internet, government services).

 Cold news, but there is no way to avoid fraud completely.
 All you can do is try to prevent it.
 Are you using CVC/CVV and AVS?
 Is 3DS switched on?
 The more security and authentications an online store has, the more you can prevent fraud.
 Unfortunately, fraud can still occur.

 Using 3DS or VbV helps you reduce e-commerce fraud by over 90%.

 In case you still face a fraudulent transaction even though it was made in a secure environment, you no longer have the liability for the transaction.
 The issuer becomes liable for the transaction in cases like this.
 Small yet effective management of your online store will help mitigate fraud and losses in the long run.

 E-commerce fraud and ways to cope with it often change.
 We at Corefy are ready to assist you with any additional questions you may have.
 So, do not hesitate to contact our team.